 SW_003 – At the Water's Edge | 2–6PM, Saturday 8 November 2025

-Featuring: Thomas ES Kelly, Norton Fredericks, Tay Haggarty, Ruby Donohue, Anna Whitaker, Kinly Grey and Kimberly Stokes.
+Featuring: Erica Eurell, Norton Fredericks, Tay Haggarty, Ruby Donohue, Anna Whitaker, Kinly Grey, Kimberly Stokes and Hannah Bronte.

 ︎